 Read below for details.
 A big thank you to Swedish Cancer Institute for being our Fitness Retreat Main Sponsor!

 Click on the category to read more details.

 How Our Virtual Retreat Will Work

 To keep everyone safe during the pandemic, our Fitness Retreat is virtual for the first time in 25 years!
 After you register, you should receive an automated message that your registration was received.
-As the retreat gets closer, you will receive all of the links that you will need for the retreat.
-A reminder email will go out the day before the retreat.
+One week before the event, you will receive a retreat update.
+A reminder email with one link will go out the day before the retreat.

 How Do I Pick My Break-Out Sessions?

 This year, you do not need to select your break-out session in advance.
-You will receive the links for each one and you can select the session that you are in the mood for at that time.
+You will select your session during the event with the click of a button.

 When is the deadline to register?

 Your early registration helps us prepare for a successful experience!